Connecting Your ACH: What Dwolla Needs to Verify Your Investor Account

 - Federal Employment Authorization Card

-- Foreign passport (if no SSN/ITIN, and number must be entered)
+- Foreign passport (if no SSN/ITIN, number must be entered)

-Note: Sole proprietors may be asked to provide both business and personal identification.
+Note: Sole proprietors may be asked to provide both business and personal ID.

-- Ensure all four edges of the document are visible
+- Make sure all four edges are visible.

-- The document should cover at least 90% of the image
+- Ensure the document covers at least 90% of the image.